How to Lead a Multi-Generational Nursing Workforce

 2. Flexible Scheduling

-Flexible scheduling is a great way to build resilience within the nursing workforce.
+Flexible scheduling is a great way to build resilience within the multi-generational nursing workforce.
 It helps improve work-life balance, a benefit that nurses across all generations can appreciate.

 Millennial and Gen Z nurses value workplace flexibility highly, making hospitals with flexible schedules more attractive for retaining younger nurses as Baby Boomer nurses begin to retire.